MichD-cloud/Data-Visualization-With-Excel-Project/README.md

 ### Project Overview
-This project aims at analyzing sales data of goods falling in diferent segments, and category over a two year period to gain insights on changes in sales volumeand profit.
+This project aims at analyzing sales data of goods falling in diferent segments, and category over a two year period to gain insights on trends in sales revenue and profits.

 ### Tools
  - Excel